Dennis McDermott Research Scholarships

 Background

-Up to three scholarships will be awarded to the top-ranked applicants of Aboriginal or Torres Strait Islander origin to undertake a doctoral research or Masters by research degree at La Trobe.
-It is awarded in conjunction with a Research Training Program (RTP) Scholarship, which provides an RTP Stipend, RTP Offset to cover tuition fees and an RTP Allowance.
+Scholarships will be awarded to the top-ranked applicants of Aboriginal or Torres Strait Islander origin to undertake a doctoral research or Masters by research degree at La Trobe.
+The scholarship is awarded in conjunction with a Research Training Program (RTP) Scholarship, which provides an RTP Stipend, RTP Offset to cover tuition fees and an RTP Allowance.

-These scholarships are available to undertake a Masters by research or doctoral research project on any topic aligned to La Trobe’s areas of research strength, subject to the availability of supervision and research resources.
-Applicants may wish to apply for an advertised research project or develop their own research proposal.
-Successful applicants should be available to commence their degree between 1 July and 30 November at a La Trobe University campus.
+These scholarships are available to undertake a Masters by research or doctoral research project on any topic, subject to the availability of supervision and research resources.
+Applicants may develop their own research proposal, or apply for a Graduate Research project where available.

 Applicants must be an Australian citizen or Australian Permanent Resident.